redis-developer/adding-apps-to-redis-marketplace/README.md

 {
     "app_name": "",  //Name of the app
     "description": "", // One line description
     "hidden": "", // Can be "true" or "false".
-If true, this app won't show up in Marketplace.
+If true, this app won't show up in Launchpad.
-    "rank": "", // This is used to sort the apps in the marketplace.
+    "rank": "", // This is used to sort the apps in the launchpad.
 1 to 20 are reserved.
 Enter greater than 20 "type": "", //Can be "Building Block" or "Full App" "contributed_by": "", // Can be "Redis Labs" or "Community" or "Partner" "repo_url": "", //This is the Gitub Repo's URL.